-- On a per plot basis, nested subplot size may be chosen independently for: - o Lianas, - The sum of 'smt + sap + sis + sms + shrub groups'; and - Any 'other' qualifying vegetation, including palms, yucca, ferns, etc. (see Appendix F for a full list of 'other' qualifying vegetation). - For all growth forms, the chosen nested subplot size must be used for the entire plot.
+- On a per plot basis, nested subplot size may be chosen independently for: - The sum of 'smt + sap + sis + sms + shrub groups' - o Lianas - Any 'other' qualifying vegetation, including palms, yucca, ferns, etc. (see Table 18 for a full list of 'other' qualifying vegetation). - For all growth forms, the chosen nested subplot size must be used for the entire plot. - In a 20m x 20m Distributed or Tower Plot: Sample a minimum of 20 individuals across the entire plot (see Box 2). - In a 40m x 40m Tower Plot: Sample a minimum of 20 individuals for at least one 20m x 20m subplot (see Box 3).

-Subplot and nested subplot details are illustrated in Figure 2, and compiled below in Table 11.
+Subplot and nested subplot details are illustrated in Figure 2, and compiled below in Table 10.
 Nested subplots are numbered in sequence beginning with the SW corner of the subplot; SW=1, SE=2, NW=3 NE=4 (Figure 2).

-Table 11.
-List of supported subplot and nested subplot dimensions that vary with plot size.
+Table 10.
+Supported subplot and nested subplot dimensions that vary with plot size.
 The decision to use nested subplots is made on a per plot basis, and allows standardization of sampling effort across plots.